bolken44/counterfactual_temperatures/README.md

 ```
 reghdfe outcome real_under_n10-real_15-20 real_25-30-real_over_35 exp_*, absorb(fips year) cluster(fips)
 ```
-which would estimate the effects of each temperature bin on the outcome variable relative to the 20-25 degree bin.
+which would estimate the effects of each temperature bin on the outcome variable relative to the 20-25 degree bin controlling for the expected number of days that fall in each county-year-temperature bin.

+**Note:** this is a computationally intensive command, as it is essentially running (# of geo units) x (# of time1 units) regressions and looping across all time2 units to create the counterfactual bins.
+We recommend using compute resources (e.g., server) to parallelize using the 'parallel' option or otherwise to let it run without interruption.

 The theory and empirical applications are developed in our paper ["With or Without U?
 Binning Bias and the Causal Effects of Temperature Shocks"](https://www.dropbox.com/scl/fi/1ya6zzb76g0eayicexr2g/U_Shapes_Paper.pdf?rlkey=rkwfyw4m8iecn1uasrnasaz1m&e=7&st=b5cwqvs7&dl=0) by Benjamin F. Jones, Jacob Moscona, Benjamin A. Olken, and Cristine von Dessauer.